Craig T. Nelson: Personal life

 Nelson has three children from his first marriage to Robin McCarthy, though they later divorced.
 His second wife Doria Cook-Nelson is a freelance writer, president of a martial arts association, karate instructor, tai chi teacher, and a former film and television actress who had a featured role in the movie musical Mame.

 Nelson is a motorsports fan and an avid racer.
 He first participated in the 1991 Toyota Celebrity Long Beach Grand Prix and finished ninth.
 In 1992, he founded Screaming Eagles Racing with John Christie and entered and drove a Toyota-engined Spice SE90 in the IMSA 1994 WSC, a Lexus-engined Spice SE90 in 1995 and a Ford-engined Riley & Scott Mk III in the 1996 and 1997 championships.

+Nelson has voiced support for conservative beliefs and politicians.
 During the 2008 United States presidential election, he endorsed John McCain.
 In 2009, Nelson appeared on The Glenn Beck Program to announce that he was considering no longer paying income tax.
 In the same year, he appeared on Hannity to criticize government expansion.

 Early in his career, Nelson struggled with alcohol and substance addiction.
+Nelson is a Christian and runs more than one addiction recovery program through his church.

 Nelson is also a lifelong Green Bay Packers fan.
 On January 5, 2025 he sang the National Anthem at Lambeau Field.
 He would later tell reporters "Me and the Packers go way back."